MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/ip-developers-guide-new.md

 # Azure Information Protection Developer's Guide

 This guide will orient you to tools for extending and integrating with Azure Information Protection’s rights management service.
 The intent of this guide is allow developers who want to leverage the rights management system to build different types of applications for a range of supported platforms.

-[!NOTE]
->The current Azure Information protection SDK has the rights management component and the classification and labelling are under development.
+>The current Azure Information Protection SDK has the rights management component and the classification and labelling are under development.

 - [Service applications](#service-applications)
 - [User applications](#user-applications)